azielinskiACC/eval_SIPER_sentiments/README.md

 * Evaluation:
 *Accuracy: 62,5%*

+###Lexicon based methods###
+SentiWordNet is used as sentiment lexicon.
+It associates terms with sentiment polarity (negative, positive or neutral) by using a numerical score that is an indicator of sentiment strength and dimension.
+Sentiment bearing words are highlighted in the esample below.

 * SentiWordNET_SIPER.python
 Sentiment Analysis for a sample sentences (no word sense disambiguation; Scores are summed up over all senses).
 An example is displayed below: